opendocsg/slw-judgments-backfill/2011_SGCA_57/report.md

 **_The parol evidence rule does not preclude incorporation of Joseph Yong’s representations to Vincent Lim._**

 24     It was undisputed that the tax invoices and delivery orders formed part of the contract.
 However, an issue that arises is whether Joseph Yong’s oral statements to Vincent Lim that a sealer coat was not required and that a warranty was provided were incorporated into the contract.
 This in turn raises two further issues.
 The first is whether consideration of the evidence of these statements falls foul of the parol evidence rule.
 In our opinion, it does not.
-In _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ [2008] 3 SLR(R) 1029 at [112], this court noted:
+In _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ <span class="citation">[2008] 3 SLR(R) 1029</span> at [112], this court noted:

  [T]he parol evidence rule only operates where the contract was intended by the parties to contain all the terms of their agreement.
 Where the contractual terms are ambiguous on their face, it is likely that the contract does not contain all the terms intended by the parties.
 Furthermore, in order to ascertain whether the parties intended to embody their entire agreement